 29 But Peter said to him, “Although all fall away, yet I will not.”

-30 Jesus said to him, “Most certainly I tell you, that you today, even this night, before the rooster crows twice, you will deny me three times.”
+30 Jesus said to him, “Most certainly I tell you, that you today, this very night, before the rooster crows twice, you will deny me three times.”

-31 But more emphatically he said, “Even if I must die with you, I will not deny you.”
+31 But more emphatically Peter said, “Even if I must die with you, I will not deny you.”
 They all said likewise.

 Jesus Prays at Gethsemane

 32 They came to a place which was named Gethsemane.
-He said to his disciples, “Sit here, while I pray.”
+Jesus said to his disciples, “Sit here, while I pray.”
 33 He took with him Peter, James, and John, and began to be greatly troubled and deeply distressed.
 34 He said to them, “My soul is exceedingly sorrowful, even to death.
-Stay here, and watch.”
+Stay here and watch.”

 35 He went forward a little, and fell on the ground, and prayed that, if it were possible, the hour might pass from him.
 36 He said, “Abba, Father, all things are possible for you.
 Please remove this cup from me.
 Nonetheless, not what I will, but what you will.”